-Collective investment fund - The fair value of the Plan's interest in the Federated Investors Capital Preservation Fund is based upon the net asset value of such fund reflecting all investments at fair value, including direct and indirect interests in fully benefit-responsive contracts, as reported in the audited financial statements of the fund, and are deemed Level 2 inputs.
+Collective investment fund - The fair value of the Plan's interest in the Federated Investors Capital Preservation Fund is based upon the net asset value of such fund reflecting all investments at fair value, including direct and indirect interests in fully benefit-responsive contracts, as reported in the audited financial statements of the fund.
 The fund seeks to maintain a stable value of \$10.00 per unit of participation, however, it cannot guarantee that the value per unit will always remain at \$10.00.
-Units of the fund may be redeemed for funding a bona fide benefit payment, honoring an employee directed transfer to another investment election that is a noncompeting investment, or paying administrative fees and withdrawals can be made from the fund for other purposes generally only upon 12 months' advance written notice.
+Units of the fund may be redeemed for funding a bona fide benefit payment, honoring an employee directed transfer to another investment election that is a noncompeting investment, or paying administrative fees.
+Withdrawals for other purposes can be made from the fund generally only upon 12 months' advance written notice.
 The fund's investment objective is stability of principal and high current income by investing primarily in GICs, money market mutual funds and other stable value products.